 History of the U.S. Refugee Resettlement Program

-The U.S. has a proud history of admitting refugees of special humanitarian concern into the country.
-Following the admission of over 250,000 displaced Europeans in the wake of World War II, the first refugee legislation enacted by the U.S. Congress was the Displaced Persons Act of 1948.
+The U.S. has a long history of providing protection and assistance to persons facing persecution and fleeing violence.
+In the aftermath of World War II, the U.S. led the assistance and reconstruction effort to help displaced persons.
+Part of the solution was to resettle to the U.S. hundreds of thousands of Europeans displaced from the war who could not return home.
+Following the admission of over 250,000 displaced Europeans, the first refugee legislation enacted by the U.S. Congress was the Displaced Persons Act of 1948.
 This legislation provided for the admission of an additional 400,000 displaced Europeans.

-Later laws provided for admission of persons fleeing Communist regimes from Hungary, Poland, Yugoslavia, Korea and China, and Cuba.
+This leadership continued throughout the Cold War period, with the U.S. resettling numerous refugees from Southeast Asia, people fleeing from the former Soviet Union, and Cubans.
+Later laws provided for admission of persons fleeing Communist regimes including from Hungary, Poland, Yugoslavia, Korea, and China.
 Most of these waves of refugees were assisted by private ethnic and religious organizations in the U.S. which formed the basis for the public/private role of U.S. refugee resettlement today.

 Since 1975, the U.S. has resettled over 3 million refugees, with annual admissions figures ranging from a high of 207,000 in 1980 to a low of 27,110 in 2002.